fegennari/3DWorld/README.md

 I converted the project from svn to git at commit 6607.
 Most of the code is written in C++, with GLSL for shaders.
 This is intended to be a cross-platform project.
-A Microsoft Visual Studio 2019 project file is included.
+Microsoft Visual Studio 2019 and 2022 project files are included.
 A linux/gcc makefile is also included, but is more experimental.
 See README.linux for more details.
 The project should build under gcc on linux with some work, but it's been a while since I tried this.
 I have an old makefile that is out of date, but may not take too much work to fixup and make it usable.